Baijiu

 Baijiu (白酒 (báijiǔ, white (clear) liquor)), or shaojiu (烧酒 (燒酒, shāojiǔ, burning liquor)), is a colorless Chinese liquor typically coming in between 35% and 60% alcohol by volume (ABV).
-Each type of baijiu uses its own type of qū for fermentation to create a distinct and characteristic flavor profile.
+Each type of baijiu uses its own type of starter (qū) for fermentation to create a distinct and characteristic flavor profile.

-Baijiu is a clear liquid usually distilled from fermented sorghum, although other grains may be used; some southeastern Chinese styles may employ rice and glutinous rice while other Chinese varieties may use wheat, barley, millet, or Job's tears (薏苡 (yìyǐ)) in their mash bills.
-The qū starter culture used in the production of baijiu is usually made from pulverized wheat grain or steamed rice.
+Baijiu is usually distilled from fermented sorghum, although other grains may be used; some southeastern Chinese varieties may employ rice and glutinous rice while others may use wheat, barley, millet, or Job's tears (薏苡 (yìyǐ)) in their mash bills.
+The qū used in the production of baijiu is usually made from pulverized wheat grain or steamed rice.

-Because of its clarity, baijiu can appear similar to several other East Asian liquors, e.g. Japanese shōchū (25%) or Korean soju (20–45%), but it often has a significantly higher alcohol content (35–60%).
+Because of its clarity, baijiu can appear similar to several other East Asian liquors, e.g. Japanese shōchū (25%) or Korean soju (20–45%), but it often has a significantly higher ethanol content (35–60%).

 History

 A Guojiao distillery, featuring apparatus for traditional baijiu distillation.

 Shuijing Fang (水井坊) distillery remains in Chengdu, Sichuan.
 Each baijiu distillery has its own qu which contains a specific microbiome that would develop their branded flavor profile.
 The troughs in which qu is cultured are traditionally an inseparable part of the distillery.

 Ming dynasty (1368–1644) illustration of the baijiu distilling process.

 No exact dates are known for the invention of the modern form of baijiu as it emerged gradually with the historical development of distillery technology.